fkaduk/kobodeck/README.md

 - Already downloaded articles are never re-downloaded, even if the local file is corrupted or unreadable.
-To force a re-download, delete the file from `.adds/kobodeck/` manually.
+To force a re-download, delete the file from `Output.Path` (default: `/mnt/onboard/kobodeck/`).
 - Un-archiving an article in Readeck does not restore it to the device, because the local file already exists and re-downloads are never triggered.
+- If you enable `Sync.FavouriteCollection` in Kobodeck, the respective collection will serve as ground truth and will override changes made to your favorites e.g. via the Readeck web interface.

 ### Future work

 - Sync highlights and annotations from the Kobo (`Bookmark` table in `KoboReader.sqlite`) to Readeck's annotations API
 - Add functionality to enable fetching archived articles
-- Add functionality to fetch favourites only
+- Add functionality to fetch favorites only